FPGA-Research-Manchester/FABulous/docs/source/FPGA-to-bitstream/Nextpnr compilation.rst

         (* BEL="X7Y3.C" *) FABULOUS_LC #(.INIT(16'b1010101010101010), .DFF_ENABLE(1'b0)) constraint_test (.CLK(clk), .I0(enable), .O (enable_i));

-We can constrain which BEL to be used in the routing resource, LUT "C" is constrained to be used in Tile X7Y3, as shown in the example.
-With the same constraint method, we can also declare ``InPass4_frame_config, OutPass4_frame_config and IO_1_bidirectional_frame_config_pass`` for IO constraints.
+We can constrain which BEL should be used - LUT "C" is constrained to be used in Tile X7Y3 in the example.
+With the same constraint method, we can also instantiate ``InPass4_frame_config, OutPass4_frame_config and IO_1_bidirectional_frame_config_pass`` blocks for IO constraints.

 The following example is a 16-bit counter output to Block_RAM, and then Block_RAM to W_IO in a 10x10 fabric.